saifalhroub/nopCommerce-store/Cart.md

 # 1️⃣ User Story
 As a user,
 I want to have a cart page,
-So that I can check my cart and edit it.
+So that I can check/finalize/edit the cart

 ## AC (Navigation):
  Given the user is using the store